One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "Hey, Penelope, don't listen to him."
 The culprit stood back up, a broken wooden frame in his palms.
 "I would never make fun of you."
 He looked down, stifling a laugh.

-"It had a post-it on it," The friend said, extending a green sticky note to me.
+"It had a Post-it on it," The friend said, extending me the picture and a green sticky note.

 My hand flew to my eyes, wiping off the tears before they fell.

 The frame in question was on the ground, torn into pieces.
-I could barely even tell what design she spoke of through its remnants.
+I couldn't tell what design she spoke of through its remnants.

-"Hey," one of the two extended their hand to touch my shoulder.
+"Hey," one of the two extended their hand toward my shoulder.
 "I'll buy you a new—"

-"Don't fucking touch me."
-I held a palm up, sniffling.
+"Don't fucking touch me," I held a palm up.

 I couldn't help but glare at the guy, eyes teary and face burning up.
 My insides felt like they were ablaze.

-Throwing the two warning glares, I turned away from them.
-The breaths leaving my chest were quickening, and my senses were getting duller by the second.
+I turned away from them, the breaths leaving my chest quickening.
+My senses were getting duller by the second.

 Anything I heard seemed to echo.
 Everything I saw was shaky.

-"Anyway," the girl sitting crosslegged on my mother's bed, shoes still on, continued talking on her phone.
+"Anyway," the girl sitting on my mother's bed resumed her conversation on the phone.
 "Of course, I told him to come..."

 "What?"